vdbrink/vdbrink.github.io/homeassistant/homeassistant_web_scraper.md

 * Submit to finish the configuration
 <br>

 Congratulations!
-You just created a new web scrape sensor!
+A new web scrape sensor is created!

-You don't need to refresh or restart anything, the sensor is direct available.
+It's not needed to refresh or restart anything, the sensor is directly available.

 ---
 ## Check your sensor